Nissan South Africa

-Nissan South Africa Pty Ltd is an automobile manufacturer based in Rosslyn, South Africa, and a subsidiary of Nissan.
+Nissan South Africa Pty Ltd is a South African automobile manufacturer based in Rosslyn, Gauteng.
+Founded in 1966, the company is a subsidiary of major Japanese automaker Nissan.

 History

 In the 1960s, the brothers Thys and Andries Bekker imported the first Datsun 1000 pick-up to South Africa.

 In 1965, the assembly of Datsun automobiles began at Motor Assemblies.
 The Datsun 1200 was the first Japanese passenger car to be imported in South Africa in 1966.
 Other sources cite the year 1959.

 Rosslyn Motor Assemblers

 After the assembly plant Motor Assemblies, in which models of different brands were produced, was taken over by Toyota end of 1964, it came to the founding of the Rosslyn Motor Assemblers Ltd. and to the construction of an assembly plant mainly for Datsun models in Rosslyn.

 Opened in 1966, the factory was initially a free assembly plant for the South African market, as the Bekker brothers awarded the Nissan concession to the mining company Messina Transvaal, which was interested in a greater diversification of the assembly.
 Other sources name the year 1965 as the opening year.